Current aid project: Africa

 Within the framework of this platform, we are initially supporting three projects in Madagascar.

 Here Navid Kermani started his research about Africa for the “ Zeit“ in August 2022 (see also the report from September 22nd).
-Among other things, he visited the local management of the Welthungerhilfe as well as the „Doctors for Madagascar“ and provided us with the corresponding contacts.
+In April 2023, he traveled through Tigrey in northern Ethiopia and referred three more projects to us.

 Doctors for Madagascar